Andorra (play): Plot

-Andri is a young man who has been raised by the Teacher (der Lehrer) and the Mother (die Mutter) as their Jewish adopted son alongside their daughter Barblin; the Teacher claims to have rescued Andri from the anti-Semitic Blacks (die Schwarzen) in the neighbouring country.
+Andri is a young man who has been raised by the Teacher (der Lehrer) and the Mother (die Mutter) as their Jewish adopted son alongside their daughter Barblin; the Teacher claims to have rescued Andri from the antisemitic Blacks (die Schwarzen) in the neighbouring country.
 Apart from Andri and Barblin, the other characters are referred to by their occupations or roles (though most do have names).
 After some of twelve scenes (which are called Bilder, meaning "pictures"), characters come forth to a witness box and talk about Andri's death in the past tense (each additional scene is denoted Vordergrund, which means "foreground").
 In this way, information about Andri's parentage and fate is gradually revealed.
 Each townsperson attempts to rationalise their involvement in Andri's death; only the Priest (der Pater) is willing to accept any guilt.
 Every character alive at the end of the play makes such a statement, except for Barblin, the Mother, and the non-speaking characters.

 At the beginning of the play, Andri is engaged to Barblin.
 The Soldier (der Soldat) is interested in her sexually, but she strongly dislikes him.
-The townspeople hold anti-Semitic views, and there are rumours of a coming invasion by the Blacks.
+The townspeople hold antisemitic views, and there are rumours of a coming invasion by the Blacks.
 The Teacher sells land to the Landlord (der Wirt) so that he can pay the Carpenter (der Tischler) to take on Andri as an apprentice.
 However, Andri is later dismissed from his apprenticeship when the Carpenter thinks that Andri has made a poor-quality chair, which was in fact made by the Journeyman (der Geselle), who does not admit to it.
 The Carpenter instead employs Andri as a salesman.

-The Doctor (der Doktor) makes anti-Semitic remarks in front of Andri, unaware that Andri believes that he is Jewish.
+The Doctor (der Doktor) makes antisemitic remarks in front of Andri, unaware that Andri believes that he is Jewish.
 Andri tells the Teacher and the Mother that he and Barblin want to marry, and that they have been in love since childhood.
 The Teacher forbids the marriage without giving a reason; Andri thinks that it is because he is Jewish.
 The Teacher says (in an aside) that Andri is in fact his biological son.
 He tries to tell Andri this, but Andri has embraced his Jewishness and refuses to listen.
 At the same time, the Soldier rapes Barblin; Andri discovers this fact later.